PandeyKaran2002/Photo_Kit/README.md

 # Photo_Kit
 It's a python project me and my friend made for a hackathon conducted by Gautam Buddha University.
-It converts an image into different forms...
+Using this program, one can easily convert an image to an ASCII-character image, greyscale it, cartoonify it, or make it into a sketch, using python.